BiOrb Easy Plant Sets, Review of A Fantastic Décor (2021)

 Can I put real plants in a biOrb?

 Yes, definitely you can, but you have to ensure proper lighting.
 The first and utmost need of live plants is sufficient lights.
 BiOrb aquariums are designed with a low, moderate lighting system, so you might not find those suitable for high light plants.
 Low and medium light plants like Java Fern and Anubias can grow well in those types of aquariums.

 Having live plants in the aquarium is an excellent idea if you can maintain it properly.
 Live plants can benefit your aquarium in many ways.
 They can utilize toxic gas like ammonia, nitrate, and carbon dioxide and add oxygen, thus establish a healthy natural cycle in aquariums.
 You have to ensure proper lighting and other live plant requirements if you wish to have them in your aquariums.

 Artificial plants with sharp edges can be deadly for fish, especially fish with soft fins.
 So while choosing artificial plants and decors, you have to make sure they are soft, have no sharp edge, and are safe for your fish.
 Another thing you have to ensure they are designed for underwater use, and if not, harmful dyes or chemicals can come out in contact with water.

-There are so many ways to decorate your fish tank, the sky is the limit when it is about adding decors in aquariums.
+There are so many ways to decorate your fish tank; the sky is the limit when adding decors in aquariums.
 You can get artificial sets of almost everything that can mimic an underwater world.